wasseks/Practice/docs.md

 ## Main class for application "AppManager":

-- Adds event liseners to all the buttons
+- Adds event listeners to all the buttons
 - function showInitialPage
 - function showDevicesPage
 - function showChartsPage